This post may contain affiliate links.

 4. Using Spray Paint to Create a Frosted Look

-5. Making Faux Wood Panels
+5. Building Faux Wood Panels

-Melissa Martin used bead board wallpaper and hinge decals to create this look.
+Melissa Martin used beadboard wallpaper and hinge decals to create this look.

 7. Replacing Closet with Cube Storage